-This is an example of how you can plan out your prospect thought process to write your sales email sequence:
+This is an example of how you can plan out your prospect thought process to write your sales sequence emails:

-Here’s the full sequence of sales emails Bryan Harris of Videofruit sent to make $10 000 in 24 hours:
+Here’s the full sales sequence emails cycle Bryan Harris of Videofruit sent me about his “$10 000 in 24 hours” course:

 You don’t need to be the next Hemingway to write high converting sales emails.
 You can get solid results by simply learning from other copywriters who have already written hundreds of them and take inspiration from the subject lines, styles and structures that worked best.

 To get started, use proven sales sequence email frameworks like the ones I provided above and plug your personalized content into them.
 After doing this for a while, you will internalize the basics to be able to write something new and exciting for your audience completely from scratch.